cotes2020/jekyll-theme-chirpy/_posts/01AWS/Network/Gateway/2020-07-18-Gateway-IGW.md

 - <font color=red> allows communication between instances in your VPC and the internet </font>
   - provide a way to get access to the internet
-  - <font color=blue> allow traffic on the internet to come by providing a target in the subnet route tables </font> for internet-routable traffic.
+  - <font color=LightSlateBlue> allow traffic on the internet to come by providing a target in the subnet route tables </font> for internet-routable traffic.
     - Because the instance has a public IP address, the internet can access the public instance with the public IP address.
-  - IGW has to <font color=blue> add routing rules to the route table </font> for resources in a public subnet to reach the internet
+  - IGW has to <font color=LightSlateBlue> add routing rules to the route table </font> for resources in a public subnet to reach the internet
   - rules are not automatically created.